 The beauty of Wi-Fi calling is that it should work seamlessly.
 Assuming your carrier supports it, you’ve activated the appropriate setting on your phone, and you’re connected to a Wi-Fi network, then it should kick in automatically whenever you need it.
 All the calls you make and messages you send through Wi-Fi calling appear as normal in your usual messages app and call logs.

-The icon in your notification bar might change to a small phone receiver with a Wi-Fi icon above it, or say VoLTE (short for voice over LTE), but, apart from that, you shouldn’t notice any difference between Wi-Fi calls and regular calls through your mobile network.
+The icon in your notification bar might change to a small phone receiver with a Wi-Fi or VoLTE (short for voice over LTE) icon above it, but, apart from that, you shouldn’t notice any difference between Wi-Fi calls and regular calls through your mobile network.

-Bear in mind that, although Wi-Fi calling should be capable of handing over to the network if you move out of range of the Wi-Fi router, there’s a chance it will pause or drop the call.
+Bear in mind though, while Wi-Fi calling should be capable of handing over to the network if you move out of range of the Wi-Fi router, there’s a chance it will pause or drop the call.
 It depends on your carrier, network, and device.

 Checking with your carrier